NOTE: The information provided on this site should not be considered financial advice and is provided for educational

 There are a handful of coins that can be PoS mined, or staked.

 Unlike traditional mining, where you need specialized hardware, called ASIC's, or one or more powerful Graphics Cards (GPU's), with staking you only need to own coins to be paid a staking reward.

-I currently own six coins that I am staking, NEO, EmberCoin, BuzzCoin, ANTS, XGOX and HOLD.
+I currently own seven coins that I am staking, NEO, EmberCoin, BuzzCoin, ANTS, XGOX, HOLD and Vulcano.

 NEO is a bit different in that you get paid the staking reward in a different coin, GAS.